atgvega28/biol_5153/hw2_cv.md

 # ALEXANDRA TERESA GUTIERREZ VEGA
-	Fayetteville, Arkansas
+### Fayetteville, Arkansas
-	479-301-6012
+### 479-301-6012
-	atg002@uark.edu
+### atg002@uark.edu

 ## TECHNICAL SKILLS

 * Familiar with Microsoft Office programs (e.g., PowerPoint, Excel, Word)
-* Currently learning Arduino (open-source platform used for building electronics projects), and
+* Currently learning Arduino (open-source platform used for building electronics projects)
 * Exploring Python(high-level general purpose programming language)to build mechanistic models

 # EDUCATION

-Doctor of Philosophy in Cell and Molecular Biology					May 2025 University of Arkansas, Fayetteville AR
+Doctor of Philosophy in Cell and Molecular Biology      | May 2025

+University of Arkansas, Fayetteville AR

-Bachelor of Science in Biomedical Engineering					        Fall 2019
+Bachelor of Science in Biomedical Engineering 		| Fall 2019

 University of Arkansas, Fayetteville, AR

-# EXPERIENCE
+## EXPERIENCE

-## Graduate Asistant, Cell and Molecular Biology Program, Biomedical Engineering Deparment,
+### Graduate Assistant, Cell and Molecular Biology Program, Biomedical Engineering Deparment
-University of Arkansas | Fall 2021 - Present
+### University of Arkansas | Fall 2021 - Present
 * Learning about cell-to-cell interactions to  model their behavior into a mechanistic models
 * Using Pycharm to be able to better study potential drugs for tailored cancer treatments

-## Venture Studio and Commercialization Analyst
+### Venture Studio and Commercialization Analyst, Startup Junkie Consulting

 * Worked to solve some challenges from hospitals by identifying existing technologies
-* Gathered research for different patents and served as a helper for a health-tech hackathon
+* Gathered research for different patents and served as a assistant for a health-tech hackathon

 ## BIOMEDICAL RESEARCH EXPERIENCE

-### Co-Investigator and Lab Technician, REU Grant, Biological Department, University of Arkansas
+### Co-Investigator and Lab Technician, REU Grant, Biological Department
-| Summer 2017-Fall 2018
+### University of Arkansas | Summer 2017-Fall 2018

 * Determined a suitable way to minimize the loss of CNT when poured onto a PCL film
-* Created a blend of CNT/PCL mixture to elaborate hybrid films for promoting cardiomyocytes
+* Created a blend of CNT/PCL mixture to elaborate hybrid films for promoting cell growth
-* cell growth and proliferation

 ## TEACHING EXPERIENCE